 - 1 teaspoon capers

-- pinch of oregano
+- 1/2 teaspoon oregano

 Instructions

-Prepare Squash:
+Prepare Butternut Squash:

 - Preheat oven to 425˚F.

 - Cut squash in half lengthwise.
-Scoop out seeds and prick thick parts of flesh with a fork.
+Scoop out seeds and prick the thick parts of flesh with a fork.
 Brush cut sides with olive oil and sprinkle with salt and pepper.

-- Bake squash cut side up on a baking sheet for 30-40 minutes until fork tender and slightly browned.
+- Bake the squash cut side up on a baking sheet for 30-40 minutes until fork tender and slightly browned.

 - Scoop out some of the flesh at the thicker part of squash to make a bowl for the salad to fit into.
 Save the squash you removed for another use or cut it up and add to the salad.